craiig/keychain-tools/tpcds_analysis/README.md

 For ease of investigation, these final output files are included in the git repo.
 No need to download and run this repo just to look at the results.

+# Coding Procedure and Codes used
+I manually examined each statement and wrote down a list of different syntactic variations that could occur when writing the statement.
+I used this to build a simple regular expression matcher to consistently tag all expressions with these codes.
+The codes and regexes used are listed [here.](tpcds_analysis/analyze_flat.py#L301)].
+I did not code expressions that did not have significant syntactic variation.

+Codes I used were:
+* constant folding
+* conditional operations
+* array any comparisons
+* math operations
+* comparison operations
+* logical operations

 # Requirements

 1. Sqlparse: `pip install sqlparse` used to analyze the expressions